-Because of the security weaknesses associated with the URI method (see Section 4), it SHOULD NOT be used unless it is the only feasible method.
+Because of the security weaknesses associated with the URI method (see Section 4), including the high likelihood that the URL containing the access token will be logged, it SHOULD NOT be used unless it is impossible to transport the access token in the Authorization request header field or the HTTP request entity-body.
 Resource servers MAY support this method.